oleiade/trousseau/README.md

 <div class="subsection-break"></div>
 ### OSX

-A repository for osx distributions will be provided soon.
+A repository for OS X distributions will be provided soon.
 But for now, please refer to the **build** installation.

 <div class="subsection-break"></div>
 ### Build it